three-stacks/travelpack/README.md

 ## Contributing
 Check out our initial [Press Release](PRESS-RELEASE.md) .
 We prepared it the second day of our project in an effort to carve out a vision for our app.
 Do you think our final product was close to our initial vision?

-If you'd like to contribute checkout our [Contributing Guidelines](_CONTRIBUTING.md)!
+If you'd like to contribute check out our [Contributing Guidelines](_CONTRIBUTING.md)!
+Thanks!!